 Please click on the link below to access our SEND report.
 The information in our SEND report details the offer within the school and ways in which parents, children and young people may access the support required.

-If you have any further questions please contact our Head of Inclusion, Louise Hoyle, who is also the school Special Educational Needs Co-ordinator (SENCO).
+If you have any further questions please contact our Head of Inclusion, Emily Flynn, who is also the school's Special Educational Needs Co-ordinator (SENCO).

 English as an Additional Language (EAL)